 Providing turnkey contracting services for supply of transportation related systems such as railways signaling systems, air traffic management system and etc., including installations, procurement, commissioning as well as providing after-sales service, maintenance and being a representative for warranty service.
-In 2023, SUT had total income of Baht 67.2 million accounting about 0.7% of the total revenue of SAMART group.
+In 2024, SUT had total income of Baht 115.2 million accounting about 1.2 percent of the total revenue of SAMART group.